assertj/assertj-examples/README.md

 AssertJ examples is divided in two : assertions-examples (core, guava and joda assertions) and AssertJ swing modules.

-The **master** branch contains examples with the latest released version of AssertJ modules (for Java 8).
+The **main** branch contains examples with the latest released version of AssertJ modules (for Java 8).

 There are several branches that contain examples for the ongoing development versions of AssertJ modules.
 That means you have to build the according AssertJ modules by your own before new features compile.
-The following table contains these special branches that are merged into the master each time the module is released.
+The following table contains these special branches that are merged into the main each time the module is released.

 | Branch                        | Modules                                    |
 | ----------------------------- | ------------------------------------------ |